The Sandman (comic book): Film

 Throughout the late 1990s, a film adaptation of the comic was periodically planned by Warner Bros., parent company of DC Comics.
 Roger Avary was originally attached to direct after the success of Pulp Fiction, collaborating with Pirates of the Caribbean screenwriters Ted Elliott and Terry Rossio in 1996 on a revision of their first script draft, which merged the "Preludes and Nocturnes" storyline with that of "The Doll's House".
 Avary intended the film to be in part visually inspired by animator Jan Švankmajer's work.
-Avary was fired after disagreements over the creative direction with executive producer Jon Peters, best known for Batman and Superman Lives.
+Avary was fired after disagreements over the creative direction with executive producer Jon Peters, best known for the 1989 film Batman and the abandoned project Superman Lives.
 It was due to their meeting on the Sandman film project that Avary and Gaiman collaborated one year later on the script for Beowulf.
 The project carried on through several more writers and scripts.
 A later draft by William Farmer, reviewed at Ain't It Cool News, was met with scorn from fans.
 Gaiman called the last screenplay that Warner Bros. would send him "not only the worst Sandman script I've ever seen, but quite easily the worst script I've ever read".
 Gaiman has said that his dissatisfaction with how his characters were being treated had dissuaded him from writing any more stories involving the Endless, although he has since written Endless Nights and Sandman Overture.